ExpediaDotCom/haystack/docs/subsystems/traces.md

 The 'indexer' groups the spans together in-memory for every traceId with a purpose.
 Besides storing them in Cassandra and ElasticSearch, they are also published to a different kafka topic that may help solving newer usecases in future with this enriched data.

 The indexer also controls the attributes to be indexed through a whitelist configuration.
-The indexer reads the whitelist from external store and applies them dynamically.
+The indexer reads the whitelist from an external store and applies them dynamically.
 The goal is to help organizations in protecting and scaling their infrastructure esp.
 ElasticSearch more proactively.

 - **Reader**: The reader runs as a grpc server and serves Haystack UI to fetch traces directly from Cassandra for a TraceId or use ElasticSearch for contextual searches.
 For a search, the 'reader' component queries ElasticSearch that responds with a set of TraceIds.
 It then pulls all spans from Cassandra for every unique TraceId.
 The reader applies the following transformations on the spans associated with a TraceId to build a complete representation.